rmm-fcul/assisi-python/doc/src/deploy.rst

 Deployment to the Casus
 -----------------------

-In short, you need copy the controller executables to the Casu controller board (BeagleBone), and run them from there.
-Detailed instructions are below.
+You have two options for controlling the Casus.
+The simpler option is **Remote deployment**, which implies running the controller on the *master workstation*. **Local** or **On-casu deployment** requires copying your code to the Casu board (Beaglebone) and running it from there.
+Either way, your network needs to be set up correctly.

 Set up the network
 ~~~~~~~~~~~~~~~~~~

+Connect your computer (this is what we call the * master workstation*
-Connect your computer to the Casu-switch by an Ethernet cable.
-Casus
+to the Casu-switch by an Ethernet cable).
+Casus have IPv4 adresses in
-have IPv4 adresses in the range ``192.168.12.101 - 192.168.12.104``.
-You
+the range ``192.168.12.101 - 192.168.12.104``.
+You need to configure
-need to configure your network card with the following settings:
+your network card with the following settings:

 .. code-block:: console

-      address: 192.168.12.5
+      address: 192.168.12.x
       netmask: 255.255.255.0

-In fact, you can use any address on the ``192.168.12.x`` subnet,
-outside of the Casu range.
+Where x can be any number outside of the Casus' range.

 Add the Casu IPs and names to your ``/etc/hosts`` files (you need to
 do this only once):